cesaraustralia/DynamicGrids.jl/README.md

 `Interaction` rules must specify which grids they require in what order.

-## Outputs
+## Output

-Outputs (subtypes of `AbstractOuput`) are ways of storing of viewing a simulation.
+Outputs are ways of storing or viewing a simulation.
 They can be used interchangeably depending on your needs: `ArrayOutput` is a simple storage structure for high performance-simulations.
-As with most outputs, it is initialised with the `init` array, but in this case it also requires the number of simulation frames to preallocate.
+As with most outputs, it is initialised with the `init` array, but in this case it also requires the number of simulation frames to preallocate before the simulation runs.

 ```julia
 output = ArrayOutput(init, 10)